Warren, Rhode Island: History

 Warren was the site of the Pokanoket Indian settlement of Sowams located on a peninsula within the Pokanoket region.
 The region consisted of over 60 settlements under the authority of Chief Massasoit (sometimes called Osamequin) who controlled the land from Plymouth to the eastern shores of Narragansett Bay.
 English colonists Edward Winslow and Stephen Hopkins from Plymouth Colony first visited there in July, 1621.
 Winslow and John Hampden saved Massasoit's life two years later and gained an important ally and lifelong friend.
-The colonists set up a trading post by 1632 on the banks of the Kickamuit River where they traded English goods for furs and other items.
+The colonists set up a trading post by 1632 on the banks of the Kickemuit River where they traded English goods for furs and other items.
 Roger Williams was banished from Salem, Massachusetts, in January, 1636, and fled to Sowams, becoming ill on the way.
 He was sheltered by Massasoit in Sowams until he recovered over the winter months; he later established Providence Plantations.

 Permanent English settlement began east of the Indian village in 1653.
 Massasoit and his oldest son Wamsutta sold to Plymouth Colony settlers what is now Warren and parts of Barrington, Rhode Island, Swansea, Massachusetts, and Rehoboth, Massachusetts.
 The land was part of the Massachusetts Bay Colony and was first incorporated as part of Swansea.
 After the death of Massasoit, however, relations became strained between the Indians and the settlers, leading to King Philip's War in 1675 when the Indians destroyed the settlement at Sowams.
 In 1668, the township was officially incorporated with the name Sowams; in 1691, the Plymouth Colony merged with the Massachusetts Bay Colony.

 Warren was ceded to Rhode Island from Massachusetts in 1747 along with the Attleborough Gore (now Cumberland), Barrington, Bristol, Tiverton, and Little Compton, Rhode Island.
 The town was named "Warren" after British naval hero Admiral Sir Peter Warren after a victory at Louisburg in 1745.
 Barrington was unified with Warren at the time, until it was separated again in 1770.